Last updated on September 23rd, 2023

 Step 1: Sensor Placement

 The process begins with the placement of a small, disposable sensor just beneath the user’s skin.
-This sensor contains a tiny electrode that measures glucose levels in the interstitial fluid, which surrounds the body’s cells.
+This sensor contains a tiny electrode that measures glucose levels in the interstitial fluid that surrounds the body’s cells.
 The sensor is typically inserted into the upper arm’s abdominal area or the back.

 Step 2: Sensor Calibration